rancher/dashboard/README.md

 models | Custom logic extending the standard `resource-instance` "class" for each API type and model returned by the API

 There is one `Config` entry for each "product", which are the result of installing one of our helm charts to add a feature into Rancher such as Istio, monitoring, logging, CIS scans, etc.  The config defines things like:
-  - The condition for when that product should appear (usually the presense of a type in a certain k8s API group)
+  - The condition for when that product should appear (usually the presence of a type in a certain k8s API group)
   - What types should appear in the left nav, how they're labeled, grouped, ordered
   - Custom table headers for each type